 Menopause can have several uncomfortable side-effects: for example, 75-85% of women experience hot flashes that can lead to insomnia and diminished sleep quality (National Sleep Foundation 2019).
 However, nutrition and lifestyle can have a vital role in managing these symptoms.
 For example, one meta-analysis of studies examining the use and effectiveness of plant-based therapies on menopausal symptom relief found phytoestrogen-containing foods and dietary supplements may reduce hot flashes and vaginal dryness.
 Whilst the products had no significant effects on night sweats, this does seem promising for the use of soy in the management of several key menopausal symptoms (Franco et al. 2016).

-Cancer and soy
+Cancer and phytoestrogens

-Hypothyroidism and soy
+Hypothyroidism and phytoestrogens

 Despite this, there is still concern about the relationship between phytoestrogens and thyroid health, especially among individuals whose thyroid function is already compromised.
 The ongoing debate among the research community about soy products, a key source of phytoestrogens, and hypothyroidism has been especially long and controversial.